 In prokaryotic single-celled organisms such as bacteria, cell division, and thus reproduction of the whole organisms, occurs in a process called binary fission.
-Here, the whole cell, which has grown slightly larger during its short lifetime, simply divides in two, including the small amount of genetic material it possesses in the form of DNA.
+Here, the whole cell, which has grown slightly larger during its short lifetime, simply divides in two, including all of its genetic material in the form of DNA.

 The Eukaryotic Cell

-Eukaryotic cells, like all cells, have a cell membrane around the the outside; cytoplasm (a gel-like matrix) on the inside; genetic material in the form of DNA, which in these cells sits within a nucleus; and ribosomes, protein-like structures that themselves manufacture all proteins in cells.
+Eukaryotic cells, like all cells, have a cell membrane around the the outside, a cytoplasm (a gel-like matrix) on the inside, genetic material in the form of DNA, which in these cells sits within a nucleus and ribosomes, which are protein-like structures that themselves manufacture all proteins in cells.

 The Cell Cycle

 When a daughter cell forms from its parent, it starts its life cycle.
 This includes two broad periods, each of which has several stages of its own.
-Interphase is the first portion of the life cycle, whereas the M phase is the second and last.
+Interphase is the first portion of the life cycle and the M phase is the second and last.

 The M phase includes the five individual steps of mitosis along with cytokinesis, the division of the cell in its entirety.